IBM/plex/README.md

   </a>
 </p>

-Meet the IBM Plex® typeface, our new corporate typeface family.
+Meet the IBM Plex® typeface, our corporate typeface family.
 It’s global, it’s versatile and it’s distinctly IBM.

 We designed the IBM Plex typeface carefully to both meet our needs as a global tech company and express who we are as IBMers.
 It took two years and a lot of work to get here, but today we have a signature typeface we’re proud and excited to share with the world.
 Discover more about our development of the [IBM Plex typeface](https://www.ibm.com/plex/).